fengranMark/QRACDR/README.md

 ## 2. Retrieval Indexing

-To evaluate the trained model by INACDR, we should first establish index.
+To evaluate the trained model by QRACDR, we should first establish index.
 We use the pre-trained ad-hoc search model ANCE to generate document embeddings.
 Two scripts for each dataset are provided in index folder by running:

     python gen_tokenized_doc.py --config=gen_tokenized_doc.toml
     python gen_doc_embeddings.py --config=gen_doc_embeddings.toml